 - Joe Walsh – The Confessor

-Like most open tunings, Open D has a particularly pleasant sound for bluesy riffs and slide licks, but it has found its place in other genres of music as well.
+Like most open tunings, Open D has a particularly pleasant sound for bluesy riffs and slide licks (making it popular for lap steel guitar), but it has found its place in other genres of music as well, such as classical music.

-You might end up being inspired by this new approach to the guitar and write something that you probably wouldn’t come up with if you were playing in standard tuning!
+You might end up being inspired by this new approach to the guitar and write something that you probably wouldn’t have otherwise come up with if you were playing in standard tuning.